nheiniger/jenkins-decrypt/README.md

 jenkins-decrypt
 ===============

-Requires python 3
+Requires Python 3

 ## About
 The original `decrypt.py` focused on `credentials.xml`, but Jenkins is a magnet for credentials and stores them in places besides `credentials.xml`.
 This version adds:
-* Support for additional credentials plugins
+* Support for additional plugins that store credentials
+* Support for decryption routine in credentials-plugin
+* Support for decrypting user api tokens ([works until Jenkins 2.129](https://www.jenkins.io/blog/2018/07/02/new-api-token-system/))
 * Easier to read output (username / password)
-* Support for decrypting user api tokens
 * Ability to search many XML files for credentials
 * XML parsing